We found 8 urologists who accept MyBlue near Hialeah, FL.

 Clinical interests: Incontinence, Infertility

-Dr. Ghassan Hamady is a specialist in urology (urinary tract disease).
-He works in Hialeah, FL.
-Dr. Hamady takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He attended medical school at the University of Miami, Miller School of Medicine.
+Dr. Ghassan Hamady, who practices in Hialeah, FL, is a medical specialist in urology (urinary tract disease).
+He is a graduate of the University of Miami, Miller School of Medicine.
+Dr. Hamady honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments